The Best Ways to Heal Scars Naturally

 2. Pure Aloe Vera Gel

 If you have this plant growing at home, just take a limb and scoop out the fresh healing gel.
 No plants at your house?
 No worries, you can buy pure, organic Aloe Vera gel at your local health store.
-Massage the gel on the affected area and let set and soak.
+Massage the gel on the affected skin area and let set and soak.
 Don’t wash the gel off, your skin will absorb it completely.
-Repeat 3 times a day or as often as needed.
+Repeat 3 times a day or as often as needed to heal your scar faster.

 3. Minty Cucumber Paste

-Making a paste out of cucumbers is easy and cheap.
-There are also commercially cucumber lotions and paste available at your health store.
+A cucumber paste is a very cheap and natural scar treatment.
+You can easily make it at home or purchase cucumber lotions and paste at your health store.
 Cucumbers nourish and hydrate the affected area and help to fade the scarring.
 They make your skin softer and suppler, and are unlikely to cause allergies or skin irritation.

 To make the paste, peel and remove the cucumber seeds.
 Blend with a few mint leaves.
 Beat egg white separately and add this to the mixture.
-Apply the paste on the scar and let set for about 20 minutes, rinse with cool water.
+Apply the home remedy on the scar and let set for about 20 minutes, rinse with cool water.
 Apply daily as needed.

 4. Gooseberry or Amla Paste

-Amla paste is an old Indian remedy to prevent scar tissue.
-The best effect is obtained when you use the paste on newly-healed wounds.
+Amla paste is an old Indian home remedy to prevent scar tissue.
+The best effect is obtained when you use the amla paste on newly-healed wounds.
 You could buy a ready-made paste or the powder to make your own paste.
 Mix the powder with water or olive oil for a better effect.
-Massage the paste into your skin, let set for a while and rinse with cold water afterwards.
+Massage the amla paste into your newly-healed wound, let set for a while and rinse with cold water afterwards.
+Apply daily as needed to help the scar fade faster and encourage the healing process.

 5. Honey And Baking Soda

-Honey, another wonder of nature, is used in many natural healing remedies.
+Honey, another wonder of nature, is used as a natural remedy for scars.
 Apply raw honey on your scar before going to bed.
 Leave on overnight and you’ll start to see the difference and fading of the scar after just a few days.
 To avoid a sticky mess on your sheets, cover with band aid, if possible.
 Its moisturizing and antiseptic benefits are very effective to treat wounds, soften your skin, and stimulate the growth of new tissue.

 Or use a paste of equal parts of raw honey and baking soda.
 Massage the paste into your skin, cover with a hot washcloth, and wipe clean when the cloth has cooled.
 You may also be interested to read the articles 13 ways to use honey for your health and 6 uses for baking soda as a kitchen medicine.